VinodSing/ETL_using_dataproc/README.md

 2. Pyspark
 3. BigQuery

-# Dataproc Commands used
+# A Brief Intro

-While setting up Dataproc we will also use default Workflow template Workflow Template :-
+We will set up Dataproc using Workflow template

+Workflow Template :-
     a.
 Allows us to define a reusable workflow to process data using a series of Dataproc Jobs
     b.
 It helps automate the management of clusters and job execution.

 For our exercise, we will use short-lived cluster.
     - A short lived cluster will only be active during the execution of jobs and will delete itself once job execution is complete.

+# Dataproc Commands used

+Refer to workflow_template.ipynb for step-by-step instruction.